akshayindraganti/akshayindraganti/README.md

     Hi 👋, I'm Indraganti Akshay
 </h1>
 <h3 align="center">
-  I am AkshayIndraganti a self-taught developer who learned Frontend and Backend technologies Such as MongoDB, Express, React, and Nodejs(MERN).
-And constantly learning new things in the software world and improving my skills with high productivity and enthusiasm.
-Helping new developers to start their journey in the Fullstack development Roadmap.
+  Hi, I am AkshayIndraganti, a self-taught full stack developer proficient in technologies like MongoDB, Express, React, and Nodejs (MERN).
+I am constantly learning and improving my skills in the software field.
+I also enjoy helping others start their journey in full stack development.
+I am enthusiastic and productive in my work.
 </h3>